A beginner’s guide to Instagram marketing for small businesses

 You can now use Facebook Creator Studio to schedule Instagram posts and IGTV videos up to six months in advance.

 - Have an Instagram business or creator account

 - Link your Instagram account to your Facebook page

 Here’s a step-by-step guide to posting and scheduling Instagram posts using Facebook Creator Studio.

 You can also use third-party tools to schedule your posts.
-Later, a cloud-based platform, can help you plan, manage, and schedule your posts and campaigns on Instagram.
+Cloud-based platform Later is just one of several tools available to help you plan, manage, and schedule your posts and campaigns on Instagram.

-If your small business is not present on the world’s largest social media platform, you’re seriously missing out on engaging with your customers and target audience and generating business.
+If your small business is not present on the world’s largest social networks, you’re seriously missing out on engaging with your existing and potential customers and generating business.